Ashsakshi19/Computational-Drug-Discovery/README.md

 In Part 5, we will be comparing several ML algorithms for build regression models of acetylcholinesterase inhibitors.

+Further Improvement: Will be hosting the web application

 end result:

 <img width="960" alt="b1" src="https://user-images.githubusercontent.com/53869398/167252572-1d766064-5d62-43e7-a4fa-0f5ff52fa0ce.PNG">